 The A is designed to attract like-minded travelers who want more flexibility, nightlife and a chance to socialize and engage with other cruisers.
 The target demographic primarily falls between travelers in their 30s and 40s (with some in their 20s), including many who have never cruised before, or at least not on the rivers.
 Passengers are primarily North American with a smattering of Brits, Australians, New Zealanders and South Africans.

-Photos of The A
+Photos of U by Uniworld The A

-The A Dress Code
+U by Uniworld The A Dress Code

-On the U By Uniworld website, the dress code is listed as "Come as you are, as long as you have clothes on.
+On the U River Cruises website, the dress code is listed as "Come as you are, as long as you have clothes on.
 No shirt, no shoes, no service."
 To help you narrow it down, dress for the weather (light windbreaker or jacket if the forecast looks rainy).
 A comfortable pair of shoes are always a must for river cruises as lots of walking, biking and exploring is involved.
 Yoga pants, leggings or joggers are comfortable and functional for hanging around the ship or embarking on an active excursion.
 While there are no designated formal nights, most passengers did spruce up during the evenings, so a cute dress, jumper or a button-up should help you feel ready for a night on the town or dancing onboard.

 The A Inclusions